Maths and Olympics: How fast could Usain Bolt run?

 REDUCING ROWERS' WIGGLE

-For rowing he has devised a funky equation to help coaches place crew members in fours or eights in the best possible combination to minimise the boat's "wiggle", which Barrow says results form the boat being subjected to alternating sideways forces.
+For rowing he has devised a funky equation to help coaches place crew members in fours or eights in the best possible combination to minimize the boat's "wiggle", which Barrow says results from the boat being subjected to alternating sideways forces.

 The equation is M = sF-(s+r)F-(S+2r)F+(s +3r)F = 0, and Barrow concludes that in a coxless four, the rowers at front and back should be have their oars to the right, while the two in the middle should have theirs to the left.